How to Lodge a Complaint against Online Gambling Operators

 5Do Not Include Sensitive Information

-Do not include sensitive information when submitting your complaint like your banking details, for example.
+Do not include sensitive information, such as banking details, when submitting your complaint.

-Some third-party ADR providers establish a direct line of communication between players and the gambling businesses and do not require this sensitive information, to begin with.
+Some third-party ADR providers establish a direct line of communication between players and gambling businesses and therefore do not require this sensitive information in the first place.

 6Remain Civil When Describing the Subject of the Dispute

 You should be assertive without being aggressive.
-Some independent dispute resolution providers disallow writing in caps lock so keep that in mind as well.
+Some independent dispute resolution providers prohibit writing in caps lock, so keep that in mind as well.

 7Refrain From Lodging Multiple Complaints About the Same Issue

-At best, this would cause unnecessary delays, not to mention some ADR providers treat follow-up complaints as spam and end up rejecting them altogether.
+At best, this will cause unnecessary delays.
+Some ADR providers even treat follow-up complaints as spam and may reject them altogether.

-Dispute resolution providers like IBAS only handle gambling-relating complaints and will not interfere in disputes related to other sectors, such as accountancy or healthcare.
-Others like ProMediate (UK) take on various civil and commercial disputes, including those involving gambling businesses.
+Dispute resolution providers like IBAS handle only gambling-related complaints and will not interfere in disputes related to other sectors, such as accountancy or healthcare.
+Others, like ProMediate (UK), take on various civil and commercial disputes, including those involving gambling businesses.

 Common Reasons for Complaint Rejection

-Common Reasons for Complaint RejectionOnline casino players may suffer rejection even if they adhere to all guidelines we outlined earlier.
+Common Reasons for Complaint RejectionOnline casino players may face rejection even if they follow all the guidelines we outlined earlier.
 It is important to understand that ADR providers may entertain different notions about what constitutes a legitimate complaint.

-We recommend you consult with the website of the specific dispute resolution service in advance to see the specific requirements.
+We recommend you consult the website of the dispute resolution service in advance to review its requirements.
 With that in mind, most adjudication entities refuse to deal with gambling-related disputes in the circumstances listed below.

 1Reason 1

-The player has made a complaint against an online casino that is not on the list of gambling sites registered with the adjudication service.
+The player has submitted a complaint against an online casino that is not listed with the adjudication service.

 2Reason 2

-The dispute arose a long time ago and the player failed to submit the complaint within a reasonable time (usually twelve months).
+The dispute occurred a long time ago, and the player failed to submit the complaint within a reasonable timeframe (usually twelve months).

 3Reason 3

-The dispute is currently under consideration or has already been considered by another ADR provider.
+The dispute is currently under consideration, or has already been reviewed, by another ADR provider.

 4Reason 4

-The player has not made any attempts to negotiate a solution to the issue directly with the gambling business before complaining to the ADR provider.
+The player did not attempt to resolve the issue directly with the gambling business before contacting the ADR provider.

 5Reason 5

-The monetary value of the disputed claims does not meet the minimum and maximum monetary thresholds outlined by the ADR provider.
+The monetary value of the disputed claims does not fall within the minimum or maximum thresholds set by the ADR provider.

 6Reason 6

-Undertaking the dispute would damage the effective operation of the dispute resolution provider.
+Handling the dispute would compromise the effective operation of the dispute resolution provider.

 7Reason 7

-The disputed claims are fatuous and have no relation to the outcome of the gambling transaction.
+The disputed claims are frivolous and unrelated to the outcome of the gambling transaction.

 Major Gambling ADR Providers

-Regulated gambling businesses must satisfy certain industry standards when dealing with consumer complaints.
-In many jurisdictions, they must also appoint alternative dispute resolution entities approved by the local gambling regulator.
+Regulated gambling businesses must meet specific industry standards when handling consumer complaints.
+In many jurisdictions, they are also required to appoint alternative dispute resolution entities approved by the local gambling regulator.

-Here we should point out that some gambling watchdogs do not deal with customer complaints directly.
-This is the case with the UK Gambling Commission (UKGC) and the Swedish Gambling Authority (Spelinspektionen).
+It is important to note that some gambling watchdogs do not deal with customer complaints directly.
+This is true of the UK Gambling Commission (UKGC) and the Swedish Gambling Authority (Spelinspektionen).

-The UK regulatory system imposes strictures on approved ADR entities and prohibits them from handling certain types of disputes, particularly those related to responsible gambling.
-Local players should direct complaints of this type to the UKGC instead.
-The watchdog itself does not respond to individual complaints but rather uses them to detect trends indicative of problematic activities among its licensees.
+The UK regulatory system imposes strict requirements on approved ADR entities and prohibits them from handling certain types of disputes, particularly those related to responsible gambling.
+Local players should direct complaints of this nature to the UKGC instead.
+The watchdog does not respond to individual complaints but uses them to detect trends that indicate problematic activity among its licensees.

 Swedish Consumer Agency